glenzli/paper-vueify/README.md

 The demos come with the docs of this project, You can view the demos on my [Github Pages](https://luz-alphacode.github.io/paper-vueify/).

 ## Api
-The demo has showed the basic use of this library.
-Here I will list a simple API reference doc.
+The demo has demonstrated the basic usage of this library.
+Here I will list some api stuff.
 ### Point
 The library comes with a simple **PointObject** interface, with a **Point** and a **PolarPoint** function to create it (plain object).
 ```javascript